hzget/hzget.github.io/programming/basic/bdd.md

 ### BDD in Practice

 BDD is particularly useful in complex projects where clear communication between business and technical teams is crucial.
-It is also beneficial in environments where requirements change frequently, as BDD¡¯s emphasis on living documentation helps ensure that the software evolves with the needs of the business.
+It is also beneficial in environments where requirements change frequently, as BDD's emphasis on living documentation helps ensure that the software evolves with the needs of the business.

 Some industries where BDD is commonly applied include finance, healthcare, and e-commerce, where the behavior of the system must be well-understood and predictable.

 ### Conclusion

-Behavior-Driven Development (BDD) is a powerful methodology that aligns development with business goals by focusing on the behavior of the software from the user¡¯s perspective.
+Behavior-Driven Development (BDD) is a powerful methodology that aligns development with business goals by focusing on the behavior of the software from the user's perspective.
 Through collaboration, clear communication, and a shared understanding of what the software should do, BDD helps teams deliver high-quality software that meets the needs of its users.